-Bridge House provides a safe, supportive community for Boulder’s homeless and working poor.
-We are committed to the survival needs of our clients and providing services that lead to healing, self-sufficiency, employment and housing.
+Bridge House offers a variety of services for homeless and low income adults.
+We are committed to the needs of our clients and provide services that lead to employment, self-sufficiency, housing and healing.

 Case Management Overview: